 If you’re a paperless convert like I am, you probably keep on the look out for apps that will help keep and manage your notes, ideas, URLs, and copied text on the fly.
-I’ve tried several solutions, but a new free app called Snipe It for iOS and OS X has replaced nearly all the quick note apps I’ve used in the past.
+I’ve tried several solutions, but a new free app called Snipe It [No Longer Available] for iOS and OS X has replaced nearly all the quick note apps I’ve used in the past.

 While Evernote and Springpad are my digital file drawers for research documents, outlines, PDFs and the like, Snipe is for all the quick notes that I would in the past write on scraps of paper or in a Stenograph notebook (remember those?).
 Shortly after I started using Snipe, it got moved to my iPhone and iPad home pages, and to the dock on both of my Macs.
 Let me show you why.